karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ### Request URI

-Another way for Kong to route a request to a given upstream service is to specify a request URI via the `uris` property.
+Another way for Qordoba to route a request to a given upstream service is to specify a request URI via the `uris` property.
 To satisfy this field's condition, a client request's URI **must** be prefixed with one of the values of the `uris` field.